CommonsBuild/TokenLog-SoftGov/.github/ISSUE_TEMPLATE/mission-vision-values.md

 ---
-name: Mission Vision Values
-about: 'We are revisiting the TEC mission, vision and values and proposing new statements using TokenLog to pick the best ones.
-Everyone can submit issues and CSTK and Impact Hour token holders can vote!'
+name: Impact Hour Intervention
+about: 'The Praise data analysis has informed us about different aspeccts of the current distribution.
+What interventions would you like to propose?
+You can also propose no interventions and share your reasoning.'
-title: 'Name your vision.
-Be creative! ✨'
+title: 'Name your proposal'
 labels: 'Mission'
 assignees: ''

 ---

-### What is the vision of the Token Engineering Commons?
+### 1. Does this proposal address that some categories may be under rewarded and others over rewarded?

+Yes/No

 ...

-### What is the mission of the Token Engineering Commons?
-(How are we going to get there?)
+### 2. Does this proposal address that paid contributors have had a 50-85% reduction to their total number of impact hours?

+Yes/No

 ...

-### What are the core values of the Token Engineering Commons?
+### 3. Does this proposal address that foundational members of the Token Engineering Community may lack recognition for their less visible work?

+Yes/No

 ...

+### 4. Does this proposal address the distribution of impact hours in relation to equality metrics such as the Gini Coefficient?

+Yes/No

+...
+What interventions are being proposed?

+What is the reasoning?

 ---

 🤔 Take a look at [this post](https://forum.tecommons.org/t/mission-vision-and-values-tokenlog-session/296) if you have any questions.

-🗳 When you are finished writing, head over to [TokenLog](https://tokenlog.xyz/TECommons/TokenLog-SoftGov) and vote for your favourite visions!
+🗳 When you are finished writing, head over to [TokenLog](https://tokenlog.xyz/TECommons/TokenLog-SoftGov) and vote for your favourite proposals!

-📆 In the TEC, we have a tradition of voting on the weekends so everyone has the chance to submit a proposal until Friday, April 2nd when the voting phase will be promoted.
+📆 This voting session ends on Tuesday, June 29th at 7pm CET.